Get Started with Confluent Cloud on the Azure Marketplace with Pay As You Go¶

 To pay for Confluent Cloud, Confluent Consumption Units (CCUs) are enabled in the cloud Marketplace.
 Pricing in Marketplace is the same as direct purchase pricing.
 For more information, see Confluent Cloud Consumption Metrics for Marketplace Deployments.

-- An Azure Marketplace account.
-You can use Confluent Cloud and get billed directly through Azure.
+An Azure Marketplace account.
+With Azure Marketplace, you can use Confluent Cloud and get billed directly through Azure.

 - Go to the Azure Active Directory portal.